web3-storage/docs/docs/how-tos/work-with-car-files.md

 Our final example is a little more complex.
 We're going to store a file in the same UnixFS format that IPFS uses, and link to it from a CBOR object.

-First we'll encode a file into UnixFS format.
-Normally this is done by the client library, but we want to get the CID of the file object to use for our link before we send the file off to Web3.Storage, so we'll construct the UnixFS object ourselves.
+First, we'll encode a file into UnixFS format.
+Normally, this is done by the client library, but we want to get the CID of the file object to use for our link before we send the file off to Web3.Storage, so we'll construct the UnixFS object ourselves.

 Here's a helper function to make a UnixFS file and encode it to an IPLD block: